azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. Publish the ChatMessageSentimentProcessorFunction
+1. Publish the ChatMessageSentimentProcessorFunction.

-2. Publish ChatWebApp
+2. Publish ChatWebApp.

 #### Exit criteria

 - Open a browser and navigate to your deployed website using HTTPS.
-Use multiple browser instances or tabs to simulate multiple users
+Use multiple browser instances or tabs to simulate multiple users.

-- Send chat messages between them and verify that you see the sentiment indicator (a thumbs up or thumbs down icon next to each chat message)
+- Send chat messages between them and verify that you see the sentiment indicator (a thumbs up or thumbs down icon next to each chat message).

-- You can order something from room service, like "bring me towels" and you get a response from the ConciergeBot
+- You can order something from room service, like "bring me towels" and you get a response from the ConciergeBot.

 - You can select the microphone to the left of the text box and speak for two to three seconds.
-Your spoken message should appear
+Your spoken message should appear.

     ![The Live Chat window has a chat going on between the Concierge Bot and the guest.](images/Hands-onlabunguided-Intelligentanalyticsimages/media/image11.png "Live Chat window")